 Apparently, some masters grow a certain fondness for their aliping saguiguilid, and that extramarital affairs or other steamy escapades happened inside these corridors.

 Other houses used to be those of poor people, like the Cagayan wooden houses on stilts.
 Back in those days, stone and concrete houses were the status symbol of wealth and opulence.
 But in these days where wood has become more valuable, these all-wooden houses have now become vacation homes of rich individuals.

 After the tour, have a sumptous Filipino lunch in Casa Unisan, where the restaurant offers a replica of colonial times Filipino fine dining experience.
-The food is delicious that a whole article about the cooking of Las Casas Filipinas is fit for its own article.

-After the tour, take the rest of the day to look around and appreciate the effort of replicating a period of Philippine history that can now just be found in history books, or towns with a passion for heritage like Vigan in Ilocos Sur or Taal in Batangas.
+Take the rest of the day to look around and appreciate the effort of replicating a period of Philippine history that can now just be found in history books, or towns with a passion for heritage like Vigan in Ilocos Sur or Taal in Batangas.